ioulian/frontend-workflow/README.md

 The focus of this workflow is performance:

 - By using a css-only framework, you are free to choose **whatever JS Framework you want**.
 [1][2]
-- By inlining critical CSS/JS and async loading the rest, you'll get a fast **First Meaningful Paint**.
 - By using linting tools for CSS and JS, everybody follows a **consistent code style**.
 - By using TypeScript, you can check your code on type errors and more.
 - By generating Favicons automatically, you don't need to spend hours making all sizes of icons for all possible usecases.